cmhamiche/Resolve-DNG-Workflow./README.md

 - In the Color tab, select those Camera Raw settings: Color Space Rec.709, Gamma Linear, Tick Highlight Recovery if needed.
 - In the Fusion tab, import AgX_lin.comp (File->Import->Fusion Composition...)
 - Click on the middle node named AgX and set the OCIO config path to the config.ocio (Browse).
 Source should be Linear BT.709, Output Space AgX Base and Look None.
 - Copy/paste to all your fusion clips.
+You can switch back to the Color Tab ti finish your grade.

 ## Quick notes: